hesbonangwenyi606/Online-Data-Analysis-System-Backend/README.md

 ## Dependencies Installation
 Before running the project, make sure you have all dependencies installed:

-1. Visual Studio
+1.Visual Studio
 Download Visual Studio 2019 or 2022 with ASP.NET and web development workload.

 2. .NET Framework
 Ensure .NET Framework 4.7.2 or higher is installed.

-3. SQL Server
+3.SQL Server
 Install SQL Server Express and SQL Server Management Studio (SSMS).

-4. NuGet Packages
+4.NuGet Packages
 All project dependencies are managed via NuGet.
 To restore them:

 Open the solution in Visual Studio.